Table Of Contents

 Operate involves governing cloud costs continuously to ensure you don’t overspend while meeting your cloud computing objectives.

-This is where all FinOps stakeholders need to be involved, including finance, engineering, customers, and management.
+This is where all FinOps stakeholders, including finance, engineering, customers, and management, need to be involved.

 A major challenge in implementing FinOps has been the assumption that it is a finance-only function.
 In reality, it is a joint effort across the organization led by finance.

 In particular, you’ll want to improve collaboration between Engineering and Finance.
-This is because engineering in the cloud has a greater tendency to spiral out of control than on-premises.
+This is because engineering in the cloud tends to spiral out of control more than on-premises.

 Additionally, this is why it is so crucial to use cloud cost optimization platforms that incorporate Engineering-Led Optimization (ELO).
-In this approach, engineers are empowered to make sound cost decisions based on accurate, timely, and actionable cloud cost information in their own language, such as Cost per deployment, per service, per environment, per dev team, etc.
+In this approach, engineers are empowered to make sound cost decisions based on accurate, timely, and actionable cloud cost information in their own language, such as cost per deployment, service, environment, dev team, etc.

 What Are The Six Principles Of FinOps?